mpdunne/alan/README.md

-# Alan — a simple command line alignment viewer
+# Alan — a simple in-terminal alignment viewer

 What does Alan do?
 ==========